se-for-sci/se-for-sci.github.io/content/week01/intro.md

 ## Course structure

-The challenges of APC 524:
+The challenges of this course:

 - Often introducing solutions before problems
 - Large variance in the audience in terms of skill and background